-I was in Zihuatanejo recently to research the unique tradition of “Pozole Thursday” (story coming in the Register’s travel section Sept.
-7).
-And while I was there, I encountered the best guacamole ever.
-I’ve always believed that guacamole should be simple and unadulterated.
-And this one meets that criteria, with a simple, spicy twist.
-At the Viceroy resort, chef Jose Paco Isordia Dorantes adds a spicy kick to his guacamole with roasted habanero chilies.
-Because the chilies are fully roasted and then mashed into a pulp along with roasted garlic, there’s never a super-hot mouthful of habanero in this dip.
-Rather, the chilies provide a subtle, spicy-yet-floral undercurrent to the otherwise rich and decadent avocado.
+When I was in Zihuatanejo to research the unique tradition of “Pozole Thursday,” I encountered the best guacamole ever.
+I’ve always believed guacamole should be simple and unadulterated.
+And this one meets that criteria with a simple, spicy twist.
+I was at the Viceroy resort (now defunct and transformed into the Thompson), where chef Jose Paco Isordia Dorantes made his signature guacamole for me.
+He adds a spicy kick of roasted habaneros.
+The chilies are fully charred and then mashed into a pulp along with roasted garlic so there’s never a super-hot mouthful of habanero.
+Rather, the chilies provide a subtle, always there spicy-yet-floral undercurrent to the otherwise rich and decadent avocado.
 Here’s the simple recipe.

 Chef Paco’s Guacamole